Green-Avocado/Language-Exchange/README.md

 ## Description ##
 The Tinder and Bumble for language exchange!
-Connect with others who are learning the same language as you or find experieneced speakers using a matching system inspired by the most popular dating apps.
+Connect with others who are learning the same language as you or find experienced speakers using a matching system inspired by the most popular dating apps.

 Sign in with your Google account to make/modify your profile and match with others.

 Developed to address the intimidation of learning a new language by allowing learners to connect with mentors or other learners.

 ## Software Used ##
-React, Chaktra UI, Firebase, JS
+React, Chakra UI, Firebase, JS

 ## Demo Video ##